-Surface rights in the area of the Mount Washington Property are held primarily by TimberWest, a large forestry company.
-TimberWest also has made surface title arrangements with the Mount Washington Alpine Resort (MWAR) for portions covering some of the resorts' buildings and transport infrastructure, located just along the southwestern portions of the Property.
-The perimeters of the surface rights blocks that may in part overlap the mineral claims of the Property are not shown in the maps contained in this report but are listed in Table 2.
-Verification of disposition of rights between TimberWest, Mount Washington Alpine Report, and possibly others has not been completed by the author.
-For the purpose of this report, surface rights in the area of the Property are held by one or the other.
-TimberWest holds timber rights to all or most of the area, and has agreements in place with various logging contractors to harvest timber and build and maintain logging roads.
+Surface rights in the area of the Mount Washington Property are held primarily by Mosaic Forest Management ("Mosaic"), a large forestry company.
+Mosaic also has made surface title arrangements with the Mount Washington Alpine Resort (MWAR) for portions covering some of the resorts' buildings and transport infrastructure, located west of the Property.
+The perimeters and SID numbers of the surface rights blocks that may in part overlap the mineral claims of the Property are shown in Figure 2a and listed in Table 2.
+Verification of disposition of rights between Mosaic, Mount Washington Alpine Report, and possibly others has not been completed by the author.
+For the purpose of this report, surface rights in the area of the Property are held by Mosaic, who holds timber rights to all or most of the area, and has agreements in place with various logging contractors to harvest timber and build and maintain logging roads.
 The BC government built and maintains Strathcona Parkway.